Last updated: August 24, 2022

-After buying the foreshore strip of land in 1912, the Government finalised the purchase of the remainder of the site including the house in 1914.
+After buying the foreshore strip of land in 1912, the Government finalised the purchase of the remainder of the site, including the house, in 1914.
 In 1915, Carrara was officially opened as Strickland Convalescent Home for Women.
 In 1933, Strickland House became a hospital for both women and men.

-Strickland House was closed for hospital use in 1989 and has been in public use since 1994.
+The house was closed for hospital use in 1989 and has been in public use since 1994.
 Because the cost of maintenance of the house and grounds is so high, there has been talk about allowing commercial uses for the site, such as a cafe or restaurant, but no plans have yet been implemented.

-The best way to get to Milk Beach is to simply follow the Hermitage Foreshore Track from either Rose Bay or Watsons Bay.
+The best way to get to Milk Beach is to follow the Hermitage Foreshore Track from either Rose Bay or Watsons Bay.

 If you prefer to go directly to the beach and Strickland House, parking is available in the suburban streets of Vaucluse nearby.